kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 In the future we plan to add additional rules, as well as support custom rules.
 Some of the rules support parameters that can be set in the Rule Binding CRD.

-More rules are planned to be added in the future and will be better documented in a separate document.

 ## Application profiles
 Application profiles are used to store the normal behavior of the application, as recorded during the learning phase.
 The profiles are stored in the `ApplicationProfile` CRD.